Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 The advantage of a sparse index is that it saves space but it is generally slower in locating the tuple.

 ##### Secondary index
-Can be used independetly from teh physical organization of the blocks:
+Can be used independetly from the physical organization of the blocks:
 - SK specifies a different order from the file
 - multiple secondary indexes can be defined on different SK